Announcements

 About the magazine:

-The Spring Chronicle (part of S & S Knowledge Partners) – an online magazine for publishing articles on Science, Mathematics, Technology, Engineering, Humanities and Social Sciences for the learned lay-audience.
+The Spring Chronicle is an online magazine for publishing articles on Science, Mathematics, Technology, Engineering, Humanities and Social Sciences for the learned lay-audience.
 We’re a group of academics committed to sharing knowledge in terms of articles contributed by scientists, scholars and experts.
 The articles, mostly popular, will cover perspectives (historical/contemporary interest), views and opinions by way of scholarly elucidation and thereby they would enrich people’s understanding.

 Title: The Spring Chronicle